 5.1.5 California Department of Fish and Game

 The California Department of Fish and Game has been contacted regarding a Streambed Alteration Agreement and incidental take permit.
-An agreement will be developed and permit obtained as needed.
+This project will not require a Stream Alteration or Incidental Take Permit.

 5.1.6 Coastal Commission